c0dingfun/Note-Collection/SQL/SQL - Multi Join.md

 ## Example of an INNER JOIN with LEFT JOIN

 - Intuitively, we would start with the person table and join it with the vehicle table using a LEFT JOIN.
 In that case, the LEFT JOIN would match each record from the person table with a record from the vehicle table, and for any person for whom a matching record was not found, it would fill missing values with NULLs.
 This join will produce a list of all people in the database with any associated vehicle data, even if they do not own one.
-But we’re interested in seeing only vehicles with colors assigned.
+But we're interested in seeing only vehicles with colors assigned.
 This means we must use an INNER JOIN on tables vehicle and color.

 ```sql
 SELECT v.name vehicle_name, c.name color_name,  p.lastname